Sezen Aksu: 1990s–present

-In 2011, Aksu bean producing music again and released the studio album Öptüm.
+In 2011, Aksu began producing music again and released the studio album Öptüm.
 The album consists of songs written and composed by Aksu, including "Unuttun mu Beni", "Vay", "Aşka Şükrederim", "Ah Felek Yordun Beni", and also features a song written by Nazan Öncel titled "Ballı".
 Cemal Süreya's poem "Sayım" was turned by Aksu into a song and included in the album as well.

 At her concert in Volkswagen Arena Istanbul in January 2016, Aksu announced that she would retire from performing live on stage: "Each ending is a new beginning.
 I will continue to produce [music], but I'm going to say goodbye to the stage after doing a few concerts I promised before.
 This is my last concert in Istanbul.
 I'm grateful for having you here with me today in memory of 40 years of my career."
 In September, she stated again that she would continue making music.

-In January 2022, Aksu was criticized by conservaties and religious figures for calling Adam and Eve ignorant in the song "Ne Şahane Bir Şey Yaşamak" (a cover of the 2012 song "C'est la vie").
+In January 2022, Aksu was criticized by conservatives and religious figures for calling Adam and Eve ignorant in the song "Ne Şahane Bir Şey Yaşamak" (a cover of the 2012 song "C'est la vie").
 The song was originally included in the 2017 tribute album Alakasız Şarkılar, Vol. 1 in memory of Yaşar Gaga, but resurfaced on the social media in early 2022 after its lyric video was published on Aksu's official YouTube channel on 30 December 2021.
 President Recep Tayyip Erdoğan, leader of the Nationalist Movement Party Devlet Bahçeli, and the Directorate of Religious Affairs, were among the political figures and government agencies that criticized Aksu and the song.
 After remaining silent for a month, Aksu eventually released a statement on her Facebook account on January 22.
 "As you know, the matter is not me; the matter is the country," she remarked, thanking everyone who have shown their support for her.

-Aksu also revealed the lyrics to a new song she written the day before.
-"You won't be able to crush my tongue.
+Aksu also revealed the lyrics to a new song she wrote the previous day: "You won't be able to crush my tongue."